iamdataninja/mydataninja-wordpress-plugin/readme.md

 ## License

-This project is licensed under the GPLv2 License.
-The full terms of the license can be found in the `LICENSE` file in the root directory of the project.
+This project is licensed under the GPLv3 License.
+The full terms of the license can be found in the `license.txt` file in the root directory of the project.